 With additional education, surgical technologists may become surgical nurses or surgical technology instructors.
 Some may assume management positions in hospital central supply departments or in business firms such as sterile supply services and operating room equipment distributors.

-Surgical technologists in California make an average of $27.78 per hour, the most of any state in the nation, according to the U.S. Department of Labor.
+Surgical technologists in California make in a range of $32 to $40 per hour, the most of any state in the nation, according to the U.S. Department of Labor.
 Nationally, job growth is must faster than average – projected at 30% over the next decade.

 Accreditation & Standards

 The Skyline College Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) according to the recommendation of the Accreditation Review Council for Surgical Technology and Surgical Assisting (ARC/STSA).
 ARC/STSA standards require the program be assessed by an Outcomes Assessment Exam, for which Skyline uses the results of Certification Exam administered by the National Board for Surgical Technology and Surgical Assisting.
-The Standard minimum pass rate is 70% of graduates.
-Per the Surgical Technology Program 2016 Annual Report , 69% of Skyline College graduates passed the Certification Exam, meeting the standard minimum pass rate.
+The Standard minimum pass rate is 75% of graduates.
+Of those who took the National Certification Exam from the Class of 2021, 100% passed.